 All persons who originate a mortgage, offer to originate a mortgage, act as a mortgage loan originator, or offer to act as a mortgage loan originator in the state of Colorado need to get a Colorado Mortgage Loan Originator License.

 Here are the steps you need to take to become a Colorado Mortgage Loan Originator.
+If you'd like an even more detailed set of steps, Dave Sims wrote about his experience getting his MLO license.

 How to Become a Colorado Mortgage Loan Originator